5-1_01_header_Toronto-GettyImages-2

 References

-1. Ommen SR, et al. 2020 AHA/ACC guideline for the diagnosis and treatment of patients with hypertrophic cardiomyopathy: a report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
-Circulation.
-2020;142(25):e558-e631.
+1. Ommen SR, et al. 2024 AHA/ACC/AMSSM/HRS/PACES/SCMR Guideline for the Management of Hypertrophic Cardiomyopathy: A report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
+J Am Coll Cardiol 2024;83(23):2324-405.

 3. Naidu, Srihari S, editor.
 Hypertrophic Cardiomyopathy.
 Second ed., Springer International Publishing, 2019.